dansheffler/dtsheffler.com/_posts/2019-09-04-two-personalisms.md

 ---
 title: Two Personalisms
 tags: [Personalism, Philosophy]
-summary: We must distinguish the "Christian perosonalist" movement from what some philosophers call "theistic personalism" in contrast to "classical theism."
+summary: We must distinguish the "Christian personalist" movement from what some philosophers call "theistic personalism" in contrast to "classical theism."
 banner: twocrowns.jpg
 ---